muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 The output image of this step on the example image "solidWhiteRight.jpg" and the vertices of the Polygon used for Region of Interest are as below.

+####  5. Detect Lines Hough Lines as ine Segments

+####  6. Draw Single Solid Line per lane by filtering, Averaging and Extrapolation

+####  7. Overlay the Detected Line Segments / Lines on Original Input Image so as to track the Lane Lines

 First, I converted the images to grayscale, then I ....
 4. Apply a Region of Interest (ROI) Mask